 I research new models for effective and equitable global governance in an era of human-caused planetary transformation and disruption.
 My work provides analytical groundwork for policy reform and charts detailed directions for new research.
 I propose ‘earth system’ governance as an empirical reality and a political necessity.

 Frank Biermann is a research professor of Global Sustainability Governance with the Copernicus Institute of Sustainable Development at Utrecht University, The Netherlands.
-Biermann is an internationally leading scholar of global institutions and organizations in the sustainability domain, with widely cited research on international bureaucracies, multilateral regimes, adaptation governance, Sustainable Development Goals, the politics of science, global justice, and fragmented architectures of governance.
+Biermann is an internationally leading scholar of global institutions and organizations in the sustainability domain, with widely cited research on international organizations, multilateral regimes, climate refugees, Sustainable Development Goals, the politics of science, global justice, and fragmented architectures of governance.

 Biermann pioneered the ‘earth system’ governance paradigm in global change research in 2005 and was the founder and first chair (2008-2018) of the Earth System Governance Project, a leading global transdisciplinary research network of sustainability scholars.
 He currently directs a 2.5-million EUR research programme on the steering effects of the Sustainable Development Goals, supported by an ERC ‘Advanced Grant’ awarded to him in 2018, among other functions.